-To be published in a forthcoming anthology about artists and studio practice, edited by Michelle Grabner and published by The University of Chicago Press.
+First published in The Studio Reader, edited by Michelle Grabner and Mary Jane Jacob, Chicago: The University of Chicago Press.

 Under the careful hand of the artist, the studio can be a magical place where materials, images, and even people come to life.
 Pygmalion’s statue, Frankenstein’s monster, Rrose Selavy and Cindy Sherman are but four examples of the primordial power of the artist’s lair.